 Laurent C. Lucas Spotlight:

-Laurent C. is a UK based French actor, fully bilingual, currently playing a French detective alongside Dame Joan Collins and Pauline Collins in feature film The Time of Their Lives, written and directed by Oscar nominee Roger Goldby, out on DVD and Blu-ray – Watch the trailer at http://www.thetimeoftheirlivesfilm.co.uk
+Laurent C. is currently playing a French detective alongside Dame Joan Collins and Pauline Collins in feature film The Time of Their Lives, written and directed by Oscar nominee Roger Goldby, out in cinemas now – Watch the trailer and book tickets at http://www.thetimeoftheirlivesfilm.co.uk

 Laurent C. Lucas IMDB: